norns studies

 learning SuperCollider

-SuperCollider is a free and open-source platform for making sound, which powers the synthesis layer of norns. many norns scripts are a combination of SuperCollider (where a synthesis engine is defined) and Lua (where the hardware + UI interactions are defined).
+SuperCollider is a free and open-source platform for making sound, which powers the synthesis layer of norns.
+Many norns scripts are a combination of SuperCollider (where a synthesis engine is defined) and Lua (where the hardware + UI interactions are defined).
 SuperCollider can be run on most any computer – you do not need a norns to dig into these resources!

-we also highly recommend Zack Scholl’s video series, produced in partnership between monome and Music Hackspace: Tone to Drone and Ample Samples.
+- Zack Scholl’s video series, produced in partnership between monome and Music Hackspace: Tone to Drone and Ample Samples.

 SuperCollider language fundamentals